26 minute read

 }

-Remember that the position vector stays the same and all of the transformations will apply to the modelMatrix.
-Then, the projectionMatrix will adjust the positions based on the perspective, which makes shapes look smaller as they move away from the camera.
+Remember that the position vector won’t change while the program is running.
+Instead, all of the transformations for the object will apply to its modelMatrix.
+Then, the projectionMatrix will adjust the object’s vectors based on the perspective of the camera.
+This effectively makes shapes look smaller as they move away from the camera and bigger as they move closer.

 :heavy_check_mark: Try it!